-Trocadero Square is, without a doubt, one of the best places in all of Paris to see the sunrise and also the perfect place to start a three-day adventure that will take you all over the city.
+Trocadero Square is undoubtedly one of the best places in all of Paris to watch the sunrise and also the perfect place to start a three-day adventure that will take you all over the city.
 Due to itsprivileged location as well as one of the most emblematic places in Paris, it is the best place to photograph the Eiffel Tower since almost all the perfect pictures of this iconic Parisian monument are taken from the Square.

-Let the beauty of the sunrise absorb you as you contemplate how the light tinges the structure with gold and slowly awakens all of Paris.
+Let the beauty of the sunrise absorb you as you contemplate how the light dyes the structure golden and slowly awakens all of Paris.
 Take lots of pictures, recharge your energy and start the adventure.

 Excursion to the top of the Eiffel Tower

-From the Place du Trocadéro start your adventure to the top of the Eiffel Tower by walking through Les Jardins du Trocadéro.
-The main attraction of the Gardens is the Warsaw Fountain, a gigantic mirror-likewater fountain, surrounded by 12 huge fountains whose columns of water reach 33 feet high.
+From the Place du Trocadéro embark on your adventure to the top of the Eiffel Tower by walking through Les Jardins du Trocadéro.
+The main attraction of the Gardens is the Warsaw Fountain, a gigantic mirror-like water fountain, surrounded by 12 huge fountains whose columns of water reach 33 feet high.
 You should not miss the mirror effect of the Warsaw Fountain in the early morning hours.

 The tour of the Gardens can take about 30 minutes; when you're ready, set off on your adventure to the Eiffel Tower.
-The monument opens its doors to the public from 9:30 in the morning and if you buy your tickets to the Eiffel Tower in advance you will be saving time that you will not have to invest in queues.
+The monument opens its doors to the public from 9:30 a.m. and if you buy your tickets to the Eiffel Tower in advance you will be saving time that you won't have to spend waiting in line.